stwir/stwir.github.io/content/courses.md

 ### Aalto University
 *(Ph.D.
 Studies)*

-Grades are on a scale from 1 to 5, with 5 being the highest grade.
+Grades are on a scale from 1 to 5, with 5 being the best grade.

 - Coding Virtual Worlds (5/5)
 - Deep Learning (5/5)